keshavjha005/connex-e-jwelery/README.md

 # connex-Jewelry-Store-eCommerce 💍🛍️

-## Welcome to DNX Jewelry Store eCommerce!
+## Welcome to Connex Jewelry Store eCommerce!

 This project is an online platform for purchasing exquisite jewelry items.
 The application is designed to provide a seamless shopping experience for users interested in high-quality jewelry.